Written by Abigail Lathrop

 - Great White Shark Adventure by James Fraioli

 - Great White Sharks by Caitie McAneney

 Another nifty shark to have in your tool belt is the hammerhead.
 Like its Great White cousin, it is also an evening dwelling creature that disappears between the hours of 9 and 4.
 At first glance, its shadow is identical to the Great White when present in the sea.
 In our world, hammerheads can be found in warm tropical waters, but during the summer, they participate in a mass migration to search for cooler waters.

 Fun Fact!
 Unlike most sharks, some hammerhead species usually swim in schools during the day, becoming solitary hunters at night.
 They also give birth to live young.

 Need to know more about hammerheads?
 Below are links to books and eContent in our collection!

 - Octonauts: Pelicans & Hammerhead Sharks (TV show)

 - I am a Shark: Life of a Hammerhead Shark by Darlene R. Stille

 The ribbon eel is next!
 Not advised for present wrapping.
-It is an easy creature to spot and know what you are getting, as its shape it narrow and long in the water.
-They are up all day so you won’t have to keep track of the time to catch one.
+It is an easy creature to spot and know what you are getting, as its shape is narrow and long in the water.
+They are up all day, so you won’t have to keep track of the time to catch one.

 Fun Fact!
 They are well known for their characteristic jaws that are frequently opened very widely when a diver approaches.
 I hope they are just saying hi!